Vultures 1

-Vultures 1 is the debut studio album by ¥$, an American hip-hop supergroup composed of the rapper Kanye West and the singer Ty Dolla Sign.
-It was released independently by West's YZY brand on February 10, 2024.
+Vultures 1 (stylized in all caps) is the debut studio album by ¥$, an American hip-hop supergroup composed of the rapper Kanye West and the singer Ty Dolla Sign.
+It was released independently by West's YZY record label on February 10, 2024.
 Guest appearances include West's daughter North, India Love, Freddie Gibbs, YG, Nipsey Hussle, Quavo, Playboi Carti, Travis Scott, Bump J, Lil Durk, Rich the Kid, and Chris Brown.
 Production was primarily handled by West and Ty Dolla Sign themselves, alongside the Legendary Traxster, 88-Keys, Camper, JPEGMafia, Timbaland, Swizz Beatz, Ojivolta, Chrishan, Anthony Kilhoffer, and others.

 West and Ty Dolla Sign began recording the album with collaborators in Italy in October 2023, then relocated to Saudi Arabia for three months.
 It sustained multiple delays and changes to the tracklist before release, following West's struggles to secure a distributor.
-The release was first teased throughout late 2023 under the placeholder title ' and was set to be titled Vultures before being retitled to Vultures 1 as the first volume in a series.
+The release was first teased throughout late 2023 under the title ' and was set to be titled Vultures before being retitled to Vultures 1 as the first volume in a series.
 The tracks "Everybody" and "New Body" were announced for the album, but could not be included due to clearance issues.
 West and Ty Dolla Sign previewed tracks at the Vultures Rave listening party in December 2023, two months before holding numerous public events in Chicago, New York, and Milan.
 The album was initially distributed using the FUGA platform, allegedly in violation of FUGA's service agreement, and a withdrawal was made from streaming services on February 15, 2024.
 However, it was then re-distributed by Label Engine the same day.